-Following the death of a loved one, the last thing you want to deal with is the life insurance company.
-However, a life insurance settlement can provide the necessary money to cover funeral costs, medical expenses and can act as an income supplement for you and your family.
-It is important to understand what is involved in filing a life insurance claim, so that you can avoid a delay in the process and denial of your life insurance claim.
+Following the death of a loved one, the last thing you want to deal with is a life insurance company.
+However, life insurance can provide the necessary money to cover funeral costs, medical expenses, and can act to supplement or replace the income of the deceased policyholder for the family.
+It is important to understand what is involved in filing a life insurance claim, so that you do not create any unnecessary delays in the claims process.

-There will be forms that you will need to complete.
-Each adult beneficiary is generally required to fill out a proof of death form.
-Other supporting documents will be required by the life insurance company, such as a certified copy of the death certificate and often a certified copy of the marriage certificate, if applicable.
-A funeral director can provide the death certificate.
+Once you have reproted the claim to the insurance company, there will be forms that you will need to complete.
+Each adult beneficiary is generally required to complete a proof of death form.
+Other supporting documents will be required by the life insurance company, such as a certified copy of the death certificate and medical authorizations.
 Once all of the forms are completed and the necessary paperwork is gathered, you will need to submit everything to the life insurance company.